iyanez2314/helpful-functions-package/README.md

 I have only been in the industry for a year and some change but I feel like a lot of the code I have seen and a lot of the code I have written has been really repetative.
 My response to this was "hey i'm bored lets make my first npm package" so here I am.

+## What kind of functions does this package have?
+- fetchApi(api)
+- fetchApiWithKey(api, apiKey)
+- generateMinMaxRandomNumbers(min, max)
+- findIdIWant(arrayOfObjects, id)

 ## Want to use some of the functions in the browser?

 Here is how you can do just that